nixworks/public/news/2005/02/24/index.md

 ##### Burma
 ### [ Foreign Minister of Burma-Myanmar Nyan Win visits Bangladesh to discuss with Shamsher M Chowdhury about a direct road link between the countries and repatriation of Burmese refugees ](/news/2005/02/24/foreign-minister-of-burma-myanmar-nyan-win-visits-bangladesh-to-discuss-with-shamsher-m-chowdhury-about-a-direct-road-link-between-the-coun.md)
-_Context: Nyan Win, Burma, refugee, Shamsher M Chowdhury, Myanmar, Bangladesh_
+_Context: Shamsher M Chowdhury, Nyan Win, Burma, Myanmar, Bangladesh, refugee_

 ##### Ebert Anibal Rivera
 ### [ Ebert Anibal Rivera, alleged head of a Mara Salvatrucha gang that killed 28 bus passengers in Honduras last December 23, is arrested in Texas.
 Honduras intends to request extradition if Texas authorities do not file charges. ](/news/2005/02/24/ebert-anibal-rivera-alleged-head-of-a-mara-salvatrucha-gang-that-killed-28-bus-passengers-in-honduras-last-december-23-is-arrested-in-tex.md)